CodeX-Academy-Official/badges/technologies/backend/express1.md

 * Serve non-template static files with Express
 * Receive form data from HTTP request and use it to influence output
 * Debug Express application code with breakpoints
+* Allow CORS requests from all or specific origins
 * Utilize 3rd party plugins with an Express application

 ## Suggested Learning: